 How does COVID-19 affect my court date?

-On September 22, 2021, in response to rising COVID rates, the Idaho Supreme Court returned many in-person hearings to a remote setting.
-Read the Order here.
+To date, in response to rising COVID rates, the Idaho Supreme Court has held many hearings remotely.

 Usually, these remote hearings are being conducted via Zoom.
 Zoom is a cloud-based video conferencing service you can use to virtually meet with others - either by video or audio-only or both.
 Even if you do not have an internet-capable device, you can utilize Zoom by calling in from your phone.